 Required Licenses

-- Waste Management License: Required for the disposal of waste materials.
-Providers must comply with local waste disposal regulations and guidelines.
+- Waste Management License: Required for the legal disposal of hazardous materials; providers must complete training on safe handling and disposal practices.

 Insurance Requirements

-- Liability Insurance: Coverage of at least $1 million to protect against damages or injuries that may occur during the house clearing process.
+- General Liability Insurance: Minimum coverage of $1 million to protect against property damage or personal injury claims arising from house clearing activities.

-- Workers' Compensation Insurance: Mandatory for businesses with employees, providing coverage for work-related injuries and illnesses.
+- Workers' Compensation Insurance: Mandatory coverage for employees to protect against work-related injuries or illnesses, usually required by state law.

 Training Certifications